pandap17/OpenNet/README.md

 OpenNet browsers are available in the `/browsers/` directory of this repository.
 To get started, simply go into the folder, find a browser you want that's compatible with your system, and download it.
 To contribute your own browser to the OpenNet, follow the instructions in the "Contributing a Browser" section.

-Using an OpenNet browser allows you to fully experience the decentralized and collaborative nature of the OpenNet, where users can create, host, and explore websites freely.

 ## Creating a Site

 To create a site on the OpenNet, follow these steps: